 \section{Introduction}

-Catastrophic forgetting, or catastrophic interference \cite{mccloskey1989_catastrophic}, is a significant challenge when artificial agents update their knowledge with new data.
-It involves losing past knowledge while rapidly transforming the model representation to fit the new data distribution.
-In scenarios where data arrives in streams, requiring ongoing model adaptation, the concept of Continual Learning (CL) gains prominence.
+Catastrophic forgetting \cite{mccloskey1989_catastrophic} is a significant challenge when artificial agents update their knowledge with new data.
+It involves losing past knowledge while rapidly transforming the model representations to fit the new data distribution.
+In scenarios where data arrives in streams, requiring ongoing model adaptation, the concept of Continual Learning (CL); i.e., the ability to learn from new examples while not forgetting knowledge from the old ones, gains prominence.
 Class-incremental learning is a subdomain of Continual Learning, where new classes are added at each system update (called state).
 It gained an increasing interest in the last few years due to the emergence of different deep learning algorithms \cite{rebuffi2017_icarl, shmelkov2017_ilod, hayes2020_rodeo, dongbao2022_rd_iod, masana2022_study, liu2021_incdet}.
 Class-Incremental Object Detection (CIOD) is interesting in practice.
 It can be deployed in autonomous cars that continuously explore objects on road \cite{shieh2020_continual}, or in security cameras to easily detect infractions, or even in large events to continuously capture attendees density for statistical purposes \cite{chaudhari2018_density}.
-In computer vision, class-incremental learning is often applied to classification, object detection, and segmentation.
-Rehearsal-free continual object detection comprises an additional challenge compared to classification.
+In computer vision, class-incremental learning is usually applied to classification, object detection, and segmentation.
+Rehearsal-free continual object detection and segmentation comprise an additional challenge compared to classification.
 The absence of annotations for objects belonging to earlier classes leads to their classification as background \cite{angelo2022_review}.
-This phenomenon is called as background interference (or shift) and it aggravates the effect of catastrophic forgetting.
+This phenomenon is called \textit{background interference} (or shift) and it aggravates the effect of catastrophic forgetting.